yhongsen/hongsen/content/pages/travel/china.md

 photos: ../../galleries/travel/china.yaml
 ---

-A three month long summer vacation in China led me through Beijing, Tibet, a cruise down the Yangtze River, and a stop at my parents' hometowns in Hubei and Hunan provinces.

-A few photos are from a later trip in 2016 that includes a short trip to Shanghai.
+The wonderful city and landscape views of Beijing, Tibet, Yangtze River, Hunan Province, and Shanghai.
+Some of my favorite memories were from exploring the Beijing skyline after a huge rainstorm that left the skies clear for several days.